-A few months ago, I had a Tarot reading via Skype with the wonderful James Wells.
+A while ago, I had a Tarot reading via Skype with the wonderful James Wells.
 I was eagerly anticipating an insightful, uplifting and powerful reading about my business and its future direction over the coming 12 months.

 James had created an 8-card spread for me, with the first position being “What is your authentic spiritual path and purpose?”
 In my head, I'm thinking, “Please let it be the Star or the World or the High Priestess.
 Something ‘good'.”
 Then, James laid out the card.

 Words start to roll around in my head.
 Disaster.
 Break-downs.
 Catastrophes.
 Chaos.
 Upheaval.

 “Oh boy”, I thought, “How are you going to get out of this one, James?!”

 James looked up and calmly said, “This is about being a catalyst, Brigit.
 A change agent.
 You're here to make change.”